The Appointments of Dennis Jennings: Reception

 The Hollywood Reporter wrote: "The Appointments of Dennis Jennings is the kind of TV comedy that wins precisely because of its ability to make the odd and the unexpected the resignedly accepted, a sort of Alice through the looking-glass perceived through an end heretofore unknown."

+After winning the Academy Award for Best Live Action Short Film at the 61st Academy Awards, Wright joked in his acceptance speech: "This was for the Short Film category, and we're really glad we cut out the other sixty minutes."